djanovec/MidlandCode-C1/Week 8 - May 13th through May 17th/05-14-19 - Encryption, SSL, and Authentication/Lesson/review.md

 * Keep track of actual hours worked.

 # GitHub / Git
+* Git via the CLI [Cheatsheet](https://gist.github.com/davfre/8313299).
+* Github is the de facto git repository storage site online but there are others like BitBucket.
+* Can be used only locally without remote storage but partially defeats the purpose of git.
+* Forking can be done to allow you to take a project at that moment in time and work on extra functionality / changes without impacting the original repo.
+* Pull Requests:
+    * Used if you want to fix a bug in a repository that is open source (or if push to master is protected).
+    * You'll either fork (or if you're in the organization you'll create a new branch).
+    * When you're happy with the changes, you'll make a pull request and list reasons why it should be included in the orginal repo.
+    * The maintainer of that repo will then review the code and it's differences from the original and either deny or allow the request.
+If it's allowed it will then be included in the orginal repo (or master if it's a different branch).
+* Cloning a repo clones all of the code but removes the link from your original repo creating a brand new one that you control.
+*

 # Work Prioritizaion / Compartmentalization
 ## Order of Work